Briefing document

 • Excluded participators: Certain persons must be excluded from benefiting from the trust.
 These are certain persons who, either from the date of transfer or at any point in the preceding ten years, beneficially own or are entitled to acquire at least 5% of shares or any class of shares in the company, and who would be entitled to receive 5% or more of the company’s assets on a winding-up.
 People connected with such participators must also be excluded.
 Connected people for this purpose is widely defined but includes spouses, civil partners and children.

 • Trustee independence requirements: At least 50% of the trustees must not be excluded participators (as above) and excluded participators must not control the settlement.
-In particular, excluded participators must not have the power to apply trust property or make certain changes to the terms of the trust.
-This is to prevent the owners of a company selling to an employee ownership trust but failing to cease meaningfully acting as its owners.
+This is to prevent the owners of a company selling to an EOT but failing to cease meaningfully acting as its owners.

 • Consideration requirement: The trustees must take all reasonable steps to ensure the price they pay for the company does not exceed market value.